tensorflow/custom-op/README.md

 ## Build Example zero_out Op (CPU only)
 If you want to try out the process of building a pip package for custom op, you can use the source code from this repository following the instructions below.

+### For Windows Users
+You can skip this section if you are not building on Windows.
+If you are building custom ops for Windows platform, you will need similar setup as building TensorFlow from source mentioned [here](https://www.tensorflow.org/install/source_windows).
+Additionally, you can skip all the Docker steps from the instructions below.
+Otherwise, the bazel commands to build and test custom ops stay the same.

 ### Setup Docker Container
 You are going to build the op inside a Docker container.
 Pull the provided Docker image from TensorFlow's Docker hub and start a container.